Exanlv/discord-color-inject/readme.md

 ## TOS warning
 Discord TOS states you cannot modify the client, as this does not modify any of the discord client files but rather injects code after launch, it should(?) be compliant (depending on how you interpret "modify").
 Use at your own risk.

+# Install

+### Prerequisites
+- node
+- npm
+- python3 (windows only)

+As long as youre using reasonably up to date versions of the above you should be fine

 ### All systems
 1. Clone this repository